wavemaker/docs/learn/customizing-theme/index.md

      url('fonts/Roboto-Regular-webfont.svg#robotoregular') format('svg');
     }

-- the font definitions are added the same need to be applied.
+- Once the font definitions are added the same need to be applied.
 For this change the font family specifications in the variable.less to point to the above-defined font family name (robotoregular, in this case).
 Note the second font family name (Arial, in this case) will be the fallback option.

     //== Typography
     //